RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 = Can I integrate with my members chat? =

-Yes, it is easy to integrate with your Wordpress, Buddypress users base.
+Yes, it is easy to integrate with your Moodle, Buddypress users base.
 The integration is actually a checkbox away.

 = How to change a member name (the one showing in the chat) when a user is auto-login?  =